vindar/tgx/docs/intro_basic.md

 ## blending and opacity parameter.

-Color types \ref tgx::RGB32 and \ref tgx::RGB64 have an alpha channel which is used for alpha-blending during drawing operation.
+Color types \ref tgx::RGB32 and \ref tgx::RGB64 have an alpha channel which is used for alpha-blending during drawing operations.

 \note Colors with an alpha channel are always assumed to have [pre-multiplied alpha](https://en.wikipedia.org/wiki/Alpha_compositing).

-Other color type do not have an alpha channel but the library still support rudimentary blending operations thanks to the (optional) `opacity` parameter added to all drawing primitives.
+Other color type do not have an alpha channel but the library still support simple blending operations through the (optional) `opacity` parameter added to all drawing primitives.
 This parameter ranges in `[0.0f, 1.0f]` with
 - `opacity = 1.0f`: fully opaque drawing.
 This is the default value when the parameter is omited.
 - `opacity = 0.0f`: fully transparent drawing (so this draws nothing).